Tory: United Kingdom

 Lord Belasyse was the second Tory to lead a Ministry in Great Britain.

 The Tory political faction originally emerged within the Parliament of England to uphold the legitimist rights of James II to succeed his brother Charles II to the thrones of the three kingdoms.
 James became a Catholic at a time when the state institutions were fiercely independent from the Catholic Church—this was an issue for the Exclusion Crisis supporting Patricians, the political heirs to the nonconformist Roundheads and Covenanters.
 During the Exclusion Crisis, the word Tory was applied in the Kingdom of England as a nickname to the opponents of the bill, called the Abhorrers.
 The word "Tory" had connotations of Papist and outlaw derived from its previous use in Ireland.

 There were two Tory ministries after James II acceded to the throne: the first led by the Earl of Rochester, the second by Lord Belasyse.
 A significant faction took part in the Glorious Revolution, the military coup d'état that ousted James II with the Whigs to defend the Church of England and definitive Protestantism.
 A large but dwindling faction of Tories continued to support James in exile and his Stuart heirs to the throne, especially in 1714 after the Hanoverian Succession by George I, the first Hanoverian monarch.
 Although only a minority of Tories gave their adhesion to the Jacobite risings, this was used by the Whigs to discredit the Tories and paint them as traitors.
 After the advent of the Prime Ministerial system under the Whig Robert Walpole, Lord Bute's premiership in the reign of George III marked a revival.
 Under the Corn Laws (1815–1846), a majority of Tories supported protectionist agrarianism with tariffs being imposed at the time for higher food prices, self-sufficiency and enhanced wages in rural employment.

 English Tories from the time of the Glorious Revolution up until the Reform Act 1832 were characterised by strong monarchist tendencies, support for the Church of England and hostility to radical reform, while the Tory party was an actual organisation which held power intermittently throughout the same period.
 Conservatism began to emerge in the late 18th century—it synthesised moderate Whig economic policies and many Tory social values to create a new political philosophy and faction in opposition to the French Revolution.
 Edmund Burke and William Pitt the Younger led the way in this.
 Interventionism and strong-armed forces were to prove a hallmark of Toryism under subsequent prime ministers.
-The word Conservative began to be used in place of Tory during the 1830s, as Robert Peel's followers began to re-interpret elements of Tory tradition under a banner of support for social reform and free trade.
+The word Conservative began to be used in place of Tory during the 1830s during Robert Peel's leadership.
+At the same time, followers began to reinterpret elements of Tory tradition under a banner of support for social reform and free trade.
 The party was eventually succeeded by the Conservative and Unionist Party, with the term Tory enduring to become an interchangeable phrase with Conservative.